autonomys/subspace-desktop/README.md

 # How to Upgrade

+1. Simply uninstall the old application from your computer
-1. Download the latest [release](https://github.com/subspace/subspace-desktop/releases) for your preferred platform.
+2. Download the latest [release](https://github.com/subspace/subspace-desktop/releases) for your preferred platform.
-2. Install the program
+3. Install the program
-3. Run the application, it should detect your old plot and continue farming as usual.
+4. Run the application, it should detect your old plot and continue farming as usual.

 **UNLESS STATED OTHERWISE IN THE RELEASE NOTES:**
 - You don't need to delete your existing plot
 - You don't need to create a new identity
+- You don't need to delete the config files

 # Development